Chapter 15.04

 Car stackers and car puzzler systems installed inside structures shall be provided with a mechanical smoke and heat removal system as per Section 910.4 of the California Fire Code.
 The smoke and heat removal system shall be automatically activated upon detection of fire by the fire alarm system.
 Section 910.4.4 is not applicable to this requirement.

 Car stacker and car puzzler systems installed outside structures that are open to the environment shall be configured to limit fire spread from one vehicle to another and from vehicles to adjacent structures.
-This shall be accomplished with one-hour fire rated barriers creating a maximum of 2500 square foot fire areas between stackers or puzzlers and by providing adequate setback from adjacent structures.
+This shall be accomplished with one-hour fire rated barriers creating a maximum of 2500 square foot fire areas between stackers or puzzlers and by providing adequate setbacks from adjacent structures.

-4. Chapter 5—Fire Service Features.
+3. Chapter 5—Fire Service Features.

 a.
 Section 503.1.1 of the Fire Code is hereby amended to read as follows:

-Exceptions 1.1 and 1.3 are not adopted.
+Exception 1.3 is not adopted.

 503.1.1 Buildings and Facilities.
-Approved fire apparatus access roads shall be provided for every facility, building or portion of a building hereafter constructed or moved into or within the jurisdiction.
+Approved fire apparatus access roads shall be provided for every facility, building or portion of a building, hereafter constructed or moved into or within the jurisdiction.
 The fire apparatus access road shall comply with the requirements of this section and shall extend to within 150 feet (45 720 mm) of all portions of the facility and all portions of the exterior walls of the first story of the building as measured by an approved route around the exterior of the building or facility.

 Exceptions:

-1. The fire code official is authorized to increase the dimension of 150 feet (45,720 mm) where any of the following conditions occur:
+1. The Fire Code Official is authorized to increase the dimension of 150 feet (45,720 mm) where any of the following conditions occur:

 1.2.
 Fire apparatus access roads cannot be installed because of location on property, topography, waterways, nonnegotiable grades or other similar conditions, and an approved alternative means of fire protection is provided.